-Many people do sustain recovery.
+Many people do sustain recovery

 If 40 to 60 of people in recovery relapse within the first year after treatment, it also means that 40 to 60 percent of people don’t relapse within the first year.
 In other words, you have about as much chance of maintaining sobriety as you do of relapsing.
 However, saying that relapse is part of recovery assumes that relapse is the normal path to recovery.
 It might be something that happens during recovery but there’s an equal chance it won’t be.
 Given the very real dangers inherent in relapse, it is better to emphasize the likelihood of sustained recovery.

-Considering relapse as part of recovery gives you an excuse.
+Considering relapse as part of recovery gives you an excuse

-Advocates of the idea that relapse is part of recovery believe that it reduces the pain and stigma of a relapse and makes someone more willing to try again.
+Advocates of the idea that relapse is part of recovery believe that it reduces the pain and stigma of relapse and makes someone more willing to try again.
 It’s certainly good to try to reduce the pain and stigma and encourage trying again but there’s another side to this coin.
 The fear of failing, of disappointing one’s family, and wasting months or years of hard work can be a powerful incentive to stay in recovery.
 If a healthier, more fulfilling life is the carrot of recovery, fear of relapse is the stick.
 Even if the effect is marginal, every day or every moment of sobriety can help because the longer you stay sober, the easier it gets.
-One study of 1,200 people found that about two thirds relapsed within the first year but less than half relapsed after the first year and only fifteen percent relapsed after five years.
+One study of 1,200 people found that about two-thirds relapsed within the first year but less than half relapsed after the first year and only fifteen percent relapsed after five years.
 Anything that can keep you in recovery even a little bit longer can improve your chances of long-term success.

 On the other hand, believing that relapse is part of recovery provides a convenient excuse for people who decide to relapse.
 Relapses don’t typically happen out of the blue; there are stages.
 In the first stage, emotional relapse, you typically feel negative, cynical, angry, or depressed but you still want to stay sober.
-In the second stage, mental relapse, you may have cravings, reminisce about using, start bargaining, or looking for excuses to relapse.
+In the second stage, mental relapse, you may have cravings, reminisce about using, start bargaining, or look for excuses to relapse.
 Believing relapse is part of recovery is a convenient excuse.
 You might decide you’ll have to relapse at some point anyway, so you might as well.
 People still typically feel conflicted about relapse in the mental stage and it is the last opportunity to save your recovery before a physical relapse.

-It reduces accountability for treatment programs.
+It reduces accountability for treatment programs

 The idea that relapse is part of recovery lets treatment programs off the hook when their clients relapse.
 Although treatment centers typically boast of their own success rates, it doesn’t hurt to supply the caveat that relapse is common and it’s no reflection on the quality of treatment.
 Relapse might even be good for business.

-It’s true, of course, that people do relapse even after receiving high quality addiction treatment.
-When this happens, it typically indicates one of two problem.
+It’s true, of course, that people do relapse even after receiving high-quality addiction treatment.
+When this happens, it typically indicates one of two problems.
 First, treatment may not have lasted long enough.
 Treatment programs typically last 30 to 90 days.
 However, everyone is different and for many people, this relatively short time frame is not nearly long enough to break old habits and establish new, healthier habits.
 The second common problem is that some people do well in treatment but fail to successfully transition back to regular life.
 Quality treatment centers attempt to smooth this transition with quality aftercare programs, but once you’re out the door, they have very little influence over what you do.
 Often, people need a lot more support adjusting to normal daily life than treatment programs can provide.

-It fails to distinguish between pathology and health.
+It fails to distinguish between pathology and health

 Finally, the idea that relapse is part of recovery doesn’t distinguish between health and pathology.
 Recovery isn’t only a matter of abstinence.
 It’s about changing your thinking, habits, and lifestyle in ways that make substance use unnecessary or even unappealing.
 As noted above, there are three stages to relapse.
 Someone in the emotional or mental stage of relapse is not in a good place, although she may be technically still in recovery.
 There’s very little risk of relapse from a position of strength in recovery.